 “Definitions belong to the definers—not the defined.” - Toni Morrison, Beloved

-A living document of terms, updated often with definitions based in US current and historical context.
+A living document of terms, updated often with definitions based in U.S. current and historical context.

 ALLY: A lifelong process of building relationships based on trust, consistency, and accountability with marginalized individuals and groups of people.
-It is not self-defined; efforts must be recognized by the people we sought to ally with.
+It is not self-defined; efforts must be recognized by the people we seek to ally with.

 CULTURE: Learned and shared values, beliefs, languages, and customs of a social group.